Insomnia & Sleep-Wake Cycle Disorder

 Supplements for sleep are helpful when a person is not getting enough nutrition from natural foods or having difficulty in utilizing the nutrient content out of those healthy foods.

-Nuroton is a drug-free food supplement that contains Vitamin B3, Vitamin B6, and 5-HTP (a precursor for the production of serotonin).
+Nuroton is a drug-free dietary supplement that contains Vitamin B3, Vitamin B6, and 5-HTP (a precursor for the production of serotonin).
 All these nutrients are involved in making mood better, inducing sound sleep and, reducing oxidative stress.

 2. Sleep Well

-Sleep Well is a non-habit-forming food supplement that helps in inducing sleep and regulating mood swings like anxiety and stress.
+Sleep Well is a non-habit-forming dietary supplement that helps in inducing sleep and regulating mood swings like anxiety and stress.
 This supplement contains extracts of sleep-inducing herbs; Chamomile Flower, Passion Flower, and Valerian Root, along with melatonin which may help to relieve stress and jet lag.

 These two supplements are fortified with a certain amount of melatonin, a hormone required for sleep induction.
-On top of this, both food supplements are non-habit-forming in nature and can help in relieving jet lag.
+On top of this, both dietary supplements are non-habit-forming in nature and can help in relieving jet lag.